vivektandle/-IMDb-Based-Movie-Performance-Analysis/README.md

 ## 📌 Dataset Source

 The dataset used in this project was sourced from Kaggle:
-🎯 IMDb Top 1000 Movies Dataset
+🎯 IMDb Top 1000 Movies Dataset.

 Kudos to the original creator for compiling and sharing this valuable dataset for educational and analytical purposes.